tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:pathway is EMPTY; COMPLIANT if the value of dwc:pathway is in the bdq:sourceAuthority; otherwise NOT_COMPLIANT. bdq:sourceAuthority default = "Pathway Controlled Vocabulary List of Terms" {[https://dwc.tdwg.org/pw/]} {GBIF vocabulary API [https://api.gbif.org/v1/vocabularies/Pathway/concepts]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:pathway is EMPTY; COMPLIANT if the value of dwc:pathway is in the bdq:sourceAuthority; otherwise NOT_COMPLIANT.

 ### Information Elements